aasatoyin/post-install-config/README.md

 <img src="https://i.imgur.com/RlaH9lb.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Register PHP from within IIS as foolows: double click PHP Manager>register new PHP version>browser>This PC>window (c:)\PHP folder>php.cgi>open>okay and then restart the server on the top right of the page or Reload IIS (Open IIS, Stop and Start the server) (image shown above)
+Register PHP from within IIS as foolows: double click PHP Manager>register new PHP version>browser>This PC>window (c:)\PHP folder>php.cgi>open>okay and then restart the server on the top right of the page or Reload IIS (Open IIS, Stop and Start the server).
 </p>
 <br />